omdxp/react-native-help-create/README.md

 ## How to install it?

-- To install it globally in your operating system you should type on your shell the following
+- To install it globally in your system run:

 ```
 npm i react-native-help-create -g